apple/swift-system/NNNN-system-stat.md

   /// The file's permissions, from the mode's permission bits.
   ///
-  /// Setting this property will mask the `newValue` with the permissions bit mask `0o7777`. public var permissions: FilePermissions { get set }
+  /// Setting this property will mask the `newValue` with the permissions bit mask `ALLPERMS`. public var permissions: FilePermissions { get set }
 }
 ```